In this FAQ we’ll answer some Frequently Asked Questions about DateTime.

 How is a non-localized date supposed to work?

 Per attribute of type DateTime you can specify whether you want the date and time to be localized.
 Both localized and non-localized attributes are stored in UTC but only localized attributes are shown in the time zone of the user when displaying (or picking) their value, for example in the client or in generated documents.
-Use non-localized attributes if you are not interested in the time component (e.g. birthdays) or if you want a date to look exactly the same all over the world.
+Use non-localized attributes if you are not interested in the time component (for example, birthdays) or if you want a date to look exactly the same all over the world.
 Otherwise, the date could shift because of time zone differences: a date and time early in the morning on April 2nd in Europe will be on April 1st in the USA.

 If I assign a non-localized date the value of token: